oracle-livelabs/oic/oic-gen3/cookbooks/hcm-cloud/atomfeeds/create-flow/atomfeeds.md

 5. Click ***Validate***, Click ***&lt; (Go back)*** and Click ***Save*** to persist changes

-## Take 13: Assign the File Reference
+## Task 13: Assign the File Reference
 1. Click **Actions** icon and from the **Actions** section, drag ***Assign*** to the Integration canvas and place it after the **Stage File WriteRecordToStage** activity.
     The Create Action dialog appears.
     This assign activity creates a temporary variable to store the file reference of a stage file activity.
 2. In the **Name** field, enter ***assignStageFileRef***, Click on **+** icon, Select **String**, In the **Variable** field, select ***tempStageFileRef*** from the drop down.
 3. In the Source section, expend **$WriteRecordToStage**, expand **WriteResponse**, expand **WriteResponse**, expand **ICSFile** drag and drop **FileReference** in the **Value** field
     ![assign-file-reference](../images/assign-file-reference.png)
-4. Click on Apply, Click ***Save*** to apply changes and click on main canvas so that child window disappers
+4. Click on Apply, Click ***Save*** to apply changes and click on main canvas so that child window disappears

-## Take 14: Upload the File to the FTP Server
+## Task 14: Upload the File to the FTP Server

 1. Hover over the outgoing arrow after the **ForEachEntry** activity and click **+** icon.
 2. In the Search field, begin typing **File Server** to find your connection